vlio20/utils-decorators/README.md

 ## @retry (method)
 Retries execution of the decorated method.
 The method will be invoked extra x + 1 (where x is the retries values) in the worst case (when all invocation failed).
 You can provide you own delay time (or delay times array) between the invocations - see details below.
+Note that the default delay between retries is 1000ms.

 ```typescript
 function retry<T>(config: RetryInput): Retryable<T>